rahmsen/BenchmarkAlignment/mapping/README.md

-# Analyze 10X PBMC's with Alevin, Star, Kalisto & Cellranger
+# Analyze 10X PBMC's with Alevin, Alevin-fry, STARsolo, Kallisto & Cell Ranger

 ###  Download and install all mapper